eerimoq/gqt/README.rst

 Known issues
 ------------

-- Arguments does not work for scalar and input types.
+- Arguments does not work for input types.

 - Unions and interfaces are not implemented.